 Albuminformation The Complete Poetical Works of Samuel Taylor Coleridge.
 Vol II av Samuel Taylor Coleridge

 Vi presenterar det nya albumet med Samuel Taylor Coleridge med titeln The Complete Poetical Works of Samuel Taylor Coleridge.
 Vol II.
-Albumet släpptes den Fredag 2 Maj 2025.
+Albumet släpptes den Tisdag 17 Juni 2025.

 Vi vill komma ihåg några av hans andra album som föregick detta: The Complete Poetical Works of Samuel Taylor Coleridge.
 Vol I.